diffix/reference/docs/computing noise.md

 |     6 | AID1[1, 2] |
 |     5 | AID1[4, 5] |

 - We produce per-AID contributions.
-In this case the values 10 and 6 are shared.
+In this case, the values 10 and 6 are shared.
 These are distributed amongst the corresponding AIDs.
 - The rows are sorted in descending order of `Value`

 |                   Value |  AID | Required distortion by AID |